rails/rails/guides/source/action_mailer_basics.md

 ### Making Inline Attachments

 Sometimes, you may want to send an attachment (e.g. image) inline, so it appears within the email body.
-Action Mailer makes this simple.

 First, tell Mail to turn an attachment into an inline attachment by calling `#inline`: